ppbrown/arm_stm32_blink/PORTING.md

 1. Get technical spec on your hardware, with full register address details

-2. Create a version of include/regs_STM32F4_inc.s for your own hardware, substututing values as appropriate.
+2. Create a version of include/regs_STM32F4_inc.s for your own hardware, substituting values as appropriate. (more on that lower down)

 For example, my board focuses around GPIOA, but many other boards instead use GPIOB for the onboard LED(s)